+Based on this widespread regularity, many critical decisions regarding data quality \citep[see, e.g.,][]{Hand_2018, Kaiser_2019, lietal2019} or the possible presence of data manipulation or fraud, especially in financial data \citep[see, e.g.,][]{chogaines2007, nigrini2012, Ausloos_2017, Barabesi_2018} are based on data (non-)conformity with Benford's law: the idea is that, provided some minimal conditions are met, genuine data should obey Benford's law.
+Such delicate decisions should be taken using robust and firmly grounded statistical evidence.
+However, this is not always the case.

-From an empirical point of view, data conformity with Benford's law can be tested using different criteria and statistical tests \citep[see, e.g.,][]{nigrini2012, Joenssen2015, barneyschulzke2016, hassler2019, cerquetilupi2021}.
+From an empirical point of view, data conformity with Benford's law can be tested using different criteria and statistical tests \citep[see, e.g.,][]{nigrini2012, Joenssen2015, barneyschulzke2016, Barabesi_2018, hassler2019, Barabesi_2021, cerquetilupi2021}.
 Among the available tests, Pearson's $\chi^2$ test has a predominant role.
-However, the use of the $\chi^2$ test has been criticized by some authors on the grounds that it has ``excessive power'' --- i.e., given a large enough sample size, it tends to reject the null of conformity with Benford’s law even in the presence of tiny and practically unimportant deviations \citep[see, e.g.,][]{chogaines2007, nigrini2012, tsagbeyetal2017, druicaetal2018, Kossovsky_2021}.
+However, the use of the $\chi^2$ and other goodness-of-fit statistical tests has been forcefully criticized in a large part of the literature on Benford's law on the grounds that these tests have ``excessive power'' --- i.e., given a large enough sample size, they tend to reject the null of conformity with Benford’s law even in the presence of tiny and practically unimportant deviations \citep[see, e.g.,][]{chogaines2007, nigrini2012, tsagbeyetal2017, druicaetal2018, Kossovsky_2021}.
 For this reason \cite{drake2000computer} and \cite{nigrini2012} favor the use of the Mean Absolute Deviation ($MAD$) criterion, a measure of the average distance between the relative frequencies of the observed digits with Benford's theoretical frequencies: